 Communication not clear

 “The passive aggressive will say one thing, do another, and then deny ever saying the first thing.
-They don’t communicate their needs and wishes in a clear manner, expecting their spouse to read their mind and meet their needs.
+They don’t communicate their needs and wishes in a clear manner.
+They expect their spouse to read their mind and meet their needs.
 After all, if their spouse truly loved them he/she would just naturally know what they needed or wanted.
-The passive aggressive withholds information about how he/she feels; their ego is fragile and can’t take the slightest criticism.
+The passive aggressive withholds information about how he/she feels.
+Their ego is fragile and can’t take the slightest criticism.
 So why would they let you know what they are thinking or feeling?”
 (Cathy Meyer, from article “Passive Aggressive Behavior, a Form of Covert Abuse“)

 Does this sound familiar?
 Most likely, if you’ve dealt with someone who is passive aggressive… and it’s frustrating.
-How is passive aggressive defined?
+But how is passive aggressive defined?

 Pertaining to behavior in which feelings of aggression are expressed in passive ways as, for example, by stubbornness, sullenness, procrastination, or intentional inefficiency” (from Medicine.net)